Cancer Terms You Need to Know before Visiting Our Treatment Center in Arizona

-A form of IGRT that involves attachment of an external device with precisely known geometry to the head or the body.
-After imaging the patient with the device attached, a tumor may be precisely targeted based upon the relationship of its location to the external device and to other internal anatomical landmarks.
-An arrangement of narrow X-ray, gamma ray, or particle beams is designed which only intersect through the tumor.
-A large dose of radiation is delivered with little or no set-up margin in a single treatment or just a few treatments.
+A form of image guided radiation therapy (IGRT) that involves attachment and/or reproduceable placement of an external immobilization device with precisely known geometry to stabilize the head or the body.
+After imaging the patient with the immobilization device attached, a tumor can be precisely targeted based upon the relationship of its location to the external device and to other internal anatomical landmarks.
+An arrangement of narrow X-ray, gamma ray, or particle beams is then designed which only intersect within the tumor.
+A large dose of radiation, with little or no uncertainty margin, can thereby be delivered in a single treatment or just a few treatments.

 See Transurethral Resection of the Prostate.

 The male hormone that is made primarily in the testes.
-In men with prostate cancer, testosterone in also encourage growth of the tumor.
+In men with prostate cancer, testosterone can also encourage growth of the tumor.

 Three-Dimensional Conformal Therapy

-The ultrasound picture is taken by an ultrasound “probe” that is inserted into the rectum, which is right next to the prostate gland.
+The ultrasound picture is taken by an ultrasound “probe” that is inserted into the rectum, which is located just behind the prostate gland.
 The probe transmits pictures of the prostate onto a screen, just like watching the prostate on a TV.